clv-techlead/ML_12/README.md

 **Deliverable**: A reproducible classification model with actionable insights for operational improvements, supported by the analysis of 11+ years of incident data.

-**Key Results:** [PLACEHOLDER - Member 3 to provide]
+**Key Results:**
-- Final model achieves 37.9% Weighted F1-Score in classifying incident types (using Gradient Boosting for non-rush hours).
+- Final model (Gradient Boosting) achieves 37.9% Weighted F1-Score in classifying incident types for non-rush hours.
 - 29% accuracy during rush hours and 40% accuracy during non-rush hours for Gradient Boosting.
 - Model shows potential for predicting 'High' and 'Low' incident types during non-rush hours with F1-scores of 0.49 and 0.44 respectively.
 - Model excels at predicting [top incident types]